Draft Proposal for Resolultion on Climate Change

 BE IT RESOLVED,that the Unitarian Universalist Church of Long Beach calls on the US Congress to keep the promises our country made at the “Paris Agreement,” to pass legislation to reduce carbon emissions; and

-BE IT FURTHER RESOLVED, that the first carbon legislation must place a fee or tax on fossil fuels, and that revenue from said carbon tax or fee be returned to all American households to protect them from the impact of rising fuel prices and to stimulate the economy; and
+BE IT FURTHER RESOLVED, that the first carbon legislation must place a fee on fossil fuels, and that revenue from said carbon fee be returned to all American households to protect them from the impact of rising fuel prices and to stimulate the economy; and

 In 2014 Green Team was formed to continue the work on environmental issues.
 They instigated the Solar Panel Project which culminated in a successful fund raising event and installation of Solar Panels on the church in July 2015.